2020 Best Online Schools for Political Science Degrees

 There is no specific programmatic accreditation agency focused on political science degrees.
-However, as with all subjects, it is important for prospective students to verify the institutional accreditation status of any school they are considering attending in order to ensure their degree meets the high standards that future employers will expect.
-The types of jobs you can secure will vary with the level of your degree.
-Most careers in the field require a master’s degree or a doctoral degree in political science.
-See our list of regionally accredited online master's in political science programs.
+However, as with all subjects, it is important for prospective students to verify the institutional accreditation status of any school they are considering attending in order to ensure their degree meets national standards.

-The bachelor's in political science is an entry-level requirement for many positions in this field.
-Graduates can become policy analysts, research assistants, or administrators in public, private, and non-profit organizations.
+Online degrees in political science are available at the associate, bachelor's, master's, and certificate levels.
+A bachelor's in political science is generally an entry-level requirement for many positions in this field.
+Graduates may pursue employment as policy analysts, research assistants, or administrators in public, private, and non-profit organizations.
 During the degree program, students spend four years studying general education requirements, as well as major classes like macroeconomics, microeconomics, American history, American government, comparative politics, foreign policy, and legal writing.

-There are several master's programs that can lead to a career in political science.
+There are several online master's programs that can benefit someone aspiring to a career in political science.
 Both the Master of Public Administration and the Master of Public Policy degree programs typically focus on the professional skills needed to analyze and create policy, such as research methods, statistics, and program evaluation.
 The Master of Arts in political science provides training in political science research methods.
 These programs allow students to specialize in a particular area, such as international relations, public law, and comparative democracy.

-Bachelor's degrees in political science take four years to complete.
-Most applicants have high school diplomas and have studied history and government, but no prior study is required.
-Most schools require that students complete prerequisite courses before beginning the standard political science curriculum.
-All undergraduate students begin their studies by taking a broad range of general education classes.
-Depending on the school, students might study math, science, English, history, and psychology, and take electives in the humanities and arts.
-Once they begin their political science curriculum, students will take courses in mass communications, statistical analysis, government structure, political theories and methods, economics, and business.
+Students in an online bachelor's degree program can expect to take a variety of general education requirements in addition to more specific political science classes.
+Depending on the school, general education requirements might include math, science, English, history, and psychology, and electives in the humanities and arts.
+Once students begin their political science curriculum, they will likely take courses in mass communications, statistical analysis, government structure, political theories and methods, economics, and business.

-Many political science undergraduate students complete internships.
+Many political science undergraduate students complete internships in addition to or as part of their degree program.
 They can volunteer for lobbyist organizations or work at non-profit agencies.
 Some students travel abroad or to Washington, DC, to complete their internships, and many schools offer school credit to those who do.
-People who earn bachelor's degrees in political science must carve their own career paths.
-Actual political scientist positions are typically reserved for those with master’s or doctoral degrees.
-However, many political science graduates go on to law school, where there are opportunities for all kinds of careers.
+However, many political science graduates go on to law school or to earn a master's degree in the field, where there are opportunities for all kinds of careers.
 Those who have bachelor's degrees typically work for polling companies, news organizations, non-profits, or lobbyist organizations.